openconfig/attestz/README.md

 #### Conceptual Flow for *Offline* PCR Precomputation

 The core concept of offline precomputation is to optimize the attestation process by utilizing final expected PCR values provided by the vendor.
 Instead of recomputing PCRs from the boot log for every attestation, the AttestZ service compares the actual PCRs reported by the device against pre-ingested, expected values.
 This applies specifically to PCRs that are consistent across a given product model and software version (e.g., BIOS image, bootloader image, OS image, and secure boot policy).

 To implement this workflow effectively, the following operational aspects are considered:

-   - **PCR Acquisition Method:** Expected PCR values are primarily provided by the device vendor.
+- **PCR Acquisition Method**: Expected PCR values are primarily provided by the device vendor.
 The ideal and expected method is for these values to be delivered via a secure mechanism, such as an API endpoint or by being included within the firmware/software image bundle using the structured, cryptographically signed format defined by OpenConfig.
-   - **Timing:** The expected reference values are ideally obtained *before the devices are shipped to the switch owner*.
+- **Timing**: The expected reference values are ideally obtained *before the devices are shipped to the switch owner*.
 They are typically acquired or updated whenever a new software/firmware image version is qualified.
-   - **Staging Phase:** Once acquired, the expected reference values are ingested and stored in a dedicated internal database.
+- **Staging Phase**: Once acquired, the expected reference values are ingested and stored in a dedicated internal database.
 This system acts as the central source of truth for expected device security measurements (TPM PCR values) during the verification process.

 #### TPM 2.0 Attestation Workflow Steps